rajgoel/course-scientific-programming/01-lab/slides.md

 - Start a [GitHub Discussion](https://github.com/rajgoel/course-scientific-programming/discussions)
 - Participate in existing discussions
-- Link discussions issues or pull requests where relevant.
+- Link discussions to issues or pull requests where relevant.

 ---